cloudmesh-community/book/chapters/class/e516-definition.md

 # Definition of Cloud Computing

+---

+**:mortar_board: Learning Outcome**

+* Compare different definitions of cloud computing.
+* Review the History of cloud computing.
+* Identify trends.
+* The current hot job is *data engineer* which is sought after more than data scientists (a new trend).

+---

 We are looking at some of the definitions of cloud computing and trends in the following presentation.